hbubley/excel-conversion/README.md

     ```bash
     npm run script
     ```

-2. After the conversion process is completed, you will find the output JSON file named output.json in the project directory.
+After the conversion process is completed, you will find the output JSON file named output.json in the project directory.

-3. Compare results and confirm output matches expected result:
+3. **Extra** Compare results and confirm output matches expected result:
     ```bash
     npm run compare-json
     ```